isabella232/bas-style-kit/README.md

 #### Continuous Integration

-If not added already, create a new project in [SemaphoreCI](https://semaphoreci.com) using the Project Repository and the *develop* branch as the project repository and associate this with the `antarctica` organisation in Semaphore.
+If not added already, create a new project in [SemaphoreCI](https://semaphoreci.com) using the *develop* branch of the Project Repository as the project repository, associate with the `antarctica` organisation.

-If the project already exists check the settings below and then add the *develop* branch as a new build branch manually.
+If the project already exists, but not for this branch, check the settings below are correct and add the *develop* branch as a new build branch manually.

 In the settings for this project set the *Build Settings* to: